ShahzainAhmed/AverageNumbers/README.md

 # Average Numbers:
-calculate the average of numbers in a given list.
+## This is a Python Program to Calculate the Average of Numbers in a Given List.